A day out in Amsterdam? 31 local things to do in the Dutch capital

-Though maybe not by name, with the Rijksmuseum, Van Gogh Museum, Stedelijk Museum and the Royal Concertgebouw surrounding it, practically everybody knows the Museumplein.
-Despite it's luxury scenery it's also a location for large events like the winter ice ring, historically the Uitmarkt (start of [...]
-Continue reading about Museumplein
+Though maybe not by name, with the Rijksmuseum, Van Gogh Museum, Stedelijk Museum and the Royal Concertgebouw surrounding it, practically everybody knows the Museumplein in Amsterdam.
+Despite it's luxury scenery it's also a location for large events like the winter ice ring, historically the Uitmarkt [...]
+Continue reading about Museumplein.

 Just like every other major city, Amsterdam has a number of city parks where both inhabitants and tourists briefly escape from the busy daily life.
 We’ve listed a couple for your next visit to Amsterdam.

-Of the tens of museums that are found in Amsterdam, probably the Rijksmuseum, the Van Gogh Museum and the Stedelijk Museum are probably the most well known.
+Of the dozens of museums that are found in Amsterdam, probably the Rijksmuseum, the Van Gogh Museum and the Stedelijk Museum are probably the most well known.